artenlf/artenlf/README.md

 ### Hey you!
 Welcome! 👋

+---

-#### My name is Luís Felipe Arten, I'm a Front-End Web Developer, based in Campinas, São Paulo, Brazil.
+#### My name is Luís Felipe Arten.
+I'm a Software Developer, based in Campinas, São Paulo, Brazil.
-#### I'm currently working as a freelancer, but also looking for either a full-time, or a part-time job.
-#### I'm a father of four (cats 🐈), I love sports 🏈 and music 🎼.
+I'm currently working as a freelancer, but also looking for either a full-time, or a part-time job.
+I'm a father of four (cats 🐈), I love sports 🏈 and music 🎼.
 The one and only: Five Guys fries to rule them all.

+---

+#### Stack: React - TypeScript - Next - Fastify - Prisma - GraphQL - PostgreSQL

 ---

 <div align="center">
 <a href="https://github.com/artenlf">